 The Company has posted several cash bonds as financial security to satisfy reclamation requirements.
-The balance of posted cash reclamation bonds at December 31, 2023 is \$546,176 (June 30, 2023 - \$546,176).
+The balance of posted cash reclamation bonds at December 31, 2023 March 31, 2024 is \$546,176 (June 30, 2023 - \$546,176).

 Paramount is responsible for managing the reclamation activities from the previous mine operations at the Sleeper Gold Mine as directed by the BLM and the Nevada State Department of Environmental Protection ("NDEP").
 Paramount has estimated the undiscounted reclamation costs for existing disturbances at the Sleeper Gold Project required by the BLM to be \$3,725,110.
 These costs are expected to be incurred between the calendar years 2024 and 2060.
-At December 31, 2023, Paramount has also estimated undiscounted reclamation cost as required by the NDEP to be \$4,600,515.
+At December 31, 2023 March 31, 2024, Paramount has also estimated undiscounted reclamation cost as required by the NDEP to be \$4,600,515.
 These costs include on-going monitoring and new requests from the NDEP to convert three processing ponds from the historical operations to evaporation cell ponds by the end of calendar year 2023.
-These costs are expected to be incurred between calendar years 2023 and 2039.
+It is expected that NDEP will inspect and sign-off on the completed evaporation cell pond work in first half of the calendar year 2024.
+These costs are expected to be incurred between calendar years 2023 2024 and 2039.
 The sum of expected costs by year are discounted using the Company's credit adjusted risk free interest rate from the time it expects to pay for the reclamation to the time it incurs the obligation.
 The asset retirement obligation for the Sleeper Gold Project recorded on the balance sheet is equal to the present value of the estimated reclamation costs as required by both the BLM and NDEP.

-The following variables were used in the calculation for the periods ending December 31, 2023 and June 30, 2023:
+The following variables were used in the calculation for the periods ending December 31, 2023 March 31, 2024 and June 30, 2023: